UChicagoWebDev/final_project_yvesshum/README.md

   handled via JSON API requests.
 This includes authenticating users, retrieving channels and messages, and creating new channels and messages.
 These requests are served by a Flask API.
-- All data about users, channels, and messages is stored in a MySQL database.
+- All data about users, channels, and messages is stored in a SQLite database.
 In your submission, include a SQL file of commands that can be run to create the database and its tables.
-Start the names of your migration files with [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) datetimes so that graders can run them in order.
-Make sure when you create your database to set it up to handle unicode characters with `CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;`
+Start the names of your migration files with [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) datetimes so that graders can run them in order. ~Make sure when you create your database to set it up to handle unicode characters with `CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;`~
 - You don't need to implement Slack features not listed here, like @-mentioning users, avatars, rich text or the like.
-If you have any questions about what is in scope, please ask on the [course Slack](https://app.slack.com/client/T71CT0472/C025N3VNLMT).
+If you have any questions about what is in scope, please ask on the [course Slack](https://app.slack.com/client/T71CT0472/C02TBJ5BHU2).

 ### Submissions and Grading

-Graders will have Python 3.8+ with Flask installed, and a local install of MySQL 5.7+.
+Graders will have Python 3.9+ with Flask installed, and a local install of SQLite 3.
 Because graders must use the same environment to evaluate submissions from multiple students, please do not require any additional programs or packages to be installed.
 In your submission, include a README with instructions for how to configure and run your app:
-- Include a directory named `final_project` in your GitLab repository
 - First, graders will run your migrations in lexical order from the command line.
-  To make sure your database does not conflict with other students, use your GitLab name as the name of your database.
+  ~To make sure your database does not conflict with other students, use your GitLab name as the name of your database.~
-- Then, graders will start your app from the `final_project` directory with a `flask run` command from the command line.
+- Then, graders will start your app with a `flask run` command from the command line.
 Graders will have their FLASK_APP environment variable set to "app," so name your Flask file `app.py`.
 - Graders will have the packages in `requirements.txt` installed with `pip3 install -r requirements.txt`.
 If you feel strongly that you need a package not listed there, ask on the course Slack.